 Fantastic newsletter - great to see that there are so many good initiatives happening to address the double-disadvantage experienced by women with disabilities."

-May Haeder, Policy and Planning Officer, Moreland City Council This is such a useful resource.
-I find it really tricky to keep up to date with all of the literature in the different areas I'm working across and your newsletter draws together everything in the disability/family violence space so neatly.
+May Haeder, Policy and Planning Officer, Moreland City Council I find it really tricky to keep up to date with all of the literature in the different areas I'm working across and your newsletter draws together everything in the disability/family violence space so neatly.
 I'll be sending it onto others in the branch too."

 David Leermakers, Manager, NDIS Reform Branch, DPC